top of page

 • Fine and gross motor coordination

-• Confidence and self-help skills
+• Confidence, independence, and self-help skills

 Maths, Literacy and Communication Education with Horses